 In fact, some companies set some specific proxy configuration on your browser and do not allow you to change it.
 In fact, the IT administrator is forcing you to go through a proxy server by setting it on your browser.
-If you are falling into that specific scenario, you can be sure that the IT administrator has setup other ways to blocking you from accessing those websites.
+If you are falling into that specific scenario, you can be sure that the IT administrator has set up other ways to block you from accessing those websites.
 In fact, you usually are not allowed to change any settings on your browser.
-The only solution that comes to my mind for overcoming those kind of Internet censorship is to use some web-based proxy servers.
-Although it’s not really convenient (most web proxy serve you a lot of ads), at least you can end up accessing some blocked websites.
+The only solution that comes to my mind for overcoming that kind of Internet censorship is to use some web-based proxy servers.
+Although it’s not really convenient (most web proxies serve you a lot of ads), at least you can end up accessing some blocked websites.

-Why does this solution work most of the times?
+Why does this solution work most of the time?

-It works since more often than not, when blocking websites, IT administrators limit it on a per-destination basis: which means that they centrally maintain a list of websites that their users are not allowed to browse instead of a deny-all and only authorize approved website policy.
-This actually means that there is a very high probability that the web proxy that you’ll be using won’t be included into the list of website that you are not allowed to browse.
+It works since more often than not when blocking websites, IT administrators limit it on a per-destination basis: which means that they centrally maintain a list of websites that their users are not allowed to browse instead of a deny-all and only authorize approved website policy.
+This actually means that there is a very high probability that the web proxy that you’ll be using won’t be included in the list of websites that you are not allowed to browse.

-On the part 1 of this series about “simplified view of internet censorship”, we discussed about how this censorship can be performed on your corporate computer.
-Now let’s go a bit higher on the connection path and discuss about what can be done on the corporate firewall or proxy side of things.
+In part 1 of this series about “simplified view of internet censorship”, we discussed how this censorship can be performed on your corporate computer.
+Now let’s go a bit higher on the connection path and discuss what can be done on the corporate firewall or proxy side of things.

 Internet censorship with firewalls

-The filtering can be implementing via different solutions:
+The filtering can be implemented via different solutions:

 – either by checking against regular expressions (or regex) the URL of the destination website the user is trying to see.
 It is then common that IT administrators limit any file download that has the .mp3 extension (or .torrent, .mp4, …)

-– or filtering by protocols and ports: this is what is actually done when the IT administrator denies applications like peer-to-peer since those applications actually need to initiate a communication via a specified port.
-This can be done at the corporate side or at the ISP side
+– or filtering by protocols and ports: this is what is actually done when the IT administrator denies applications like peer-to-peer since those applications actually need to initiate communication via a specified port.
+This can be done on the corporate side or at the ISP side

 – or by using some publicly maintained database of “blacklisted sites”.
-Most proxy servers nowadays can use those public database of blacklisted sites
+Most proxy servers nowadays can use those public databases of blacklisted sites

 How this censorship can be done at the country-level side

-We all have heard countries who ban access to different services: from China to some countries during the “printemps arabe” where major revolutions happened in most of Arabic countries .
+We all have heard countries who ban access to different services: from China to some countries during the “Printemps Arabe” where major revolutions happened in most of the Arabic countries.
 It all started with blocking access to major user-generated-content platforms (Twitter, Youtube, Facebook, …).
 In fact, governments can do so by imposing some kind of control on all international internet gateways in their countries – every internet going through those gateways, they can filter out every traffic based on website address, IP address, protocols, type of content, …

 In fact, the number of internet gateway for one country is limited, the main challenge for an entity who wants to filter is to take control (or at least be able to monitor) those gateways.
 Internet technology has it that everything is following standards and protocols, though easing the filtering process.
 While some protocols can use different ports randomly, the main challenge for the censor is to filter the initiating connection.